robjg/oddjob/README.txt

 * Please Note: This is release is not serialisation compatible with Oddjob 1.3.
 All persisted job state will need to be deleted before upgrading.

+* Oddjob 1.4 only supports Java 1.7 and above.

 Changes in 1.4.0
 ----------------
 - Added a classPath property to AntJob.